mtharrison/github-pr-comment-resource/README.md

       v3_endpoint: '[...]'
       regex: '^deploy ([a-zA-Z0-9_.-]+) to ([a-zA-Z0-9_.-]+) please$'
  ```
- Finally you can use the resource in any jobs
+ Finally you can use the resource as an input/trigger to any jobs.
  ```yaml
 jobs:
   - name: deployment-test